deathbird/cheatsheets/linuxCLICheatsheet.md

 # https://unix.stackexchange.com/questions/2464/timestamp-modification-time-and-created-time-of-a-file
 $ stat <filename>

-# Locate the binary file
+# Locate the binary file/cmd
 $ which apache2

+# Find if cmd is builtin or external
+type -a cd
+cd is a shell builtin
+type -a awk
+awk is /usr/bin/awk

 # Locate the binary, source, and manual-page files for a command
 $ whereis apache2